Alarm after herring gulls found covered in oil

 Daily energy & climate — solar, EVs, oil, the policy fights and tech bets shaping the transition.
 Free.

-- The charity said the oiling has been a recurring problem in Peel since 2022, with a peregrine falcon among birds previously collected from the same area, calling it a recurring pattern that "makes a mockery of our biosphere status"
+- Manx Wild Bird Aid said oil contamination has been a recurring problem in Peel since 2022, with a peregrine falcon previously collected from the same area, calling it "a terrible impression of our island's attitude towards wildlife."